SolomonZA/AMLR/README.md

 # Pure Python (NumPy) Recurrent Neural Network
 ---

 The Pure Python (NumPy) Recurrent Neural Network (from now on Pure RNN) is a "fully recurrent" RNN.
+It uses only the NumPy library and is thus a highly transaprent "whitebox" implementation.

 The primary distinction between RNNs and traditional feedforward neural networks, is that RNNs exhibit temporal dynamic behaviour.
 It generates a **hidden state** which contains information about all prior inputs.
 This makes RNNs useful for modelling sequential processes such as **speech recognition** or **text prediction**.